 If you are a small business or an individual who ships goods throughout the U.S., you have probably thought about expanding your customer base to Canada.
-GoShip.com provides reliable LTL shipping services to and from Canada, and can help you enter the global market smoothly!
+GoShip.com provides reliable international shipping services to and from Canada, and can help you enter the global market smoothly!

-Canada is the second largest country in the world and is an important trade destination for many U.S. shippers.
+Canada is the second-largest country in the world and is an important trade destination for many U.S. shippers.
 Small businesses often think of expanding shipping to Canada, and it is a perfect start to enter the global market.
 Nearly 60% of Canadians shop at U.S. online marketplaces, which means there are plenty of opportunities for business development.

-Why Use GoShip.com for Canada Shipping?
+Why Use GoShip.com for International Shipping?

 - Easy comparison of rates and available vehicles